brenmous/flask-jwt-cognito/README.md

 - `JWT_ALGORITHM`: `"RS256"`

 These store the JWT access and refresh tokens as secure cookies.
-The algorith depends on what Cognito is using.
+The algorithm depends on what Cognito is using.
 I believe in most cases it's RS256, but to confirm you can check the JWK for your cognito provider at `https://cognito-idp.<region>.amazonaws.com/<region>-<id>/.well-known/jwks.json`.